SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-components/finger-touch.md

 ## Limitations

 - The `finger-touch` component does not handle click logic itself.
 It only prepares the entity to be clickable using hand gestures.
 - Must be used in conjunction with the `hands` component and a hand-tracking-enabled XR device.
+It is not supported in mobile browsers.